turnerlabs/terraform-provider-harbor/README.md

 A Terraform provider for managing Harbor resources.

-This provider is currently bare bones and only does CRUD against the ShipIt API without triggering.
+This provider is currently pretty bare bones and does CRUD against the ShipIt API without triggering.
+The provider still adds value by:

+- infrastructure as code (verionable and reproducible infrastructure)
+- native integration with the vast landscape of existing terraform providers
+- all of your infrastructure declared in a single place, format, command

 #### usage